MaZderMind/osm-history-splitter/README.md

     https://github.com/scrosby/OSM-binary
     You need to build this first.

-Osmium does not need to be built, it just needs to be referenced in the Makefile.
+Osmium needs to be present on your system.
+If you *make install*-ed osmium then osm-history-splitter will locate the osmium headers.
 You'll also want the pbf support as .pbf-files can be written between 7 and 20 times faster then .xml.bz2-files.
 For this you'll need a [version of OSM-binary](https://github.com/scrosby/OSM-binary) that supports storing history information.

 When you have all prequisites in place, just run *make* to build the splitter.